minio/docs/source/administration/console/subnet-registration.rst

 Support
 -------

-Proprietary application stacks that register for a commerical license choose engineering support under either the :guilabel:`Standard` or :guilabel:`Enterprise` License and Support plans.
+Proprietary application stacks that register for a commercial license choose engineering support under either the :guilabel:`Standard` or :guilabel:`Enterprise` License and Support plans.
 Both support plans share the same commercial license to MinIO.

 The :guilabel:`Support` section provides an interface for generating health and performance reports.